 If you’re like most women, you’ll start experiencing changes in your menstrual cycle in your mid-late forties.
 Signs of menopause could be in the form of: a period that lasts longer than normal, mood swings or general fatigue.
 All of these menopause symptoms are caused by a drop in estrogen, but you won’t be officially in menopause until you haven’t had a period for 12 months .

-Causes of Early and Premature Menopause
+Perimenopause Age and Causes of Early Menopause

+What are the signs of early menopause?
 Early menopause occurs when your menopause age is younger than 45 for any reason.
 If you enter menopause before the age of 40, that’s considered premature menopause.
 Sometimes genetics can cause early or premature menopause; if you have a family history of early menopause, you might have the condition.
 However, smokers and cancer survivors also have an increased chance of entering menopause early.
 If you have a hysterectomy or oophorectomy, the effect on your body may trigger early or premature menopause.

 The transition into menopause is called perimenopause.
 The Cleveland Clinic estimates that you may start perimenopause 8–10 years before you enter menopause.
 However, the average perimenopause length is four years .
 Women enter menopause between the ages of 45 to 55, with an average age for menopause in the United States of 51, so you can expect to enter perimenopause in your 30s or 40s.
 The answer to the question when does menopause start is that it’s impossible to know unless a medical condition causes it to start abruptly.